Awards for UAlbany School of Business Students

 Three of the top seven finishers in the Price Chopper Innovation Challenge were teams from the School of Business, representing our three MBA programs: the traditional fulltime day program, the Evening MBA program for working professionals and the executive style Weekend MBA program.

-fulltime students developed an idea for a smart phone application to allow busy shoppers to scan their items as they put them into their carts, allowing them to sail through checkout lines.
+A team of fulltime students developed an idea for a smart phone application to allow busy shoppers to scan their items as they put them into their carts, allowing them to sail through checkout lines.

 The members of the team have a varied background: Last summer, Like Hymes, Nicholas Querques ’09,’11, has made the most of the School of Business relationship with the College of Nanoscale Science and Engineering.
 At this time last year, he secured an impressive summer job as research assistant for the CNSE, which he continues this summer.
 More remarkably, the finance grad’s research in nanotechnology has been published.
 The interests of Querques’ teammates on the Price Chopper project run the gamut.
 Kevin McGarry is an attorney-in-training, a member of the fledgling JD/MBA program.
 Jon Nicolla is General Manager of the Oneonta Outlaws, a semi-pro baseball team affiliated with the Philadelphia Phillies.